Last Updated on: 12th September 2023, 01:45 pm

 - Check to make sure the gate is closed and the rope is hanging in the proper direction.
 Then enjoy your climb!

 The most common challenge people have is securing the gate open.
 Every model is a little different, so it might be smart to practice before you get out to the crag.
 People will also put the rope through in the wrong direction, also known as back-clipping.
-If you’re still a little confused, you can check out this video to clear things up.
+If you’re still a little confused, you can check out this video to clear things up — you’ll know how to use a stick clip like a pro in no time.

-There’s no hard or fast rules about when to stick clip.
+There’s no hard or fast rules about when it’s a good idea to stick clip climbing.
 It really comes down to your comfort.
 The whole point of stick clipping is to avoid hurting yourself.
 If you’re attempting a route for the first time or climbing something that has a hard or sketchy first move, then it’s probably a good idea.
 While stick clipping is most popular in sport climbing it’s not impossible to do it in trad.
 However, I’ve never done it so I can’t speak to how well it works.

 Some purists might say that if you use a stick clip while redpointing or attempting to onsight a route, it disqualifies the climb as a send.
 But honestly, who cares what a bunch of salty climbers think.
 I personally will never risk a broken ankle or worse so other people will approve of my climb.